vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 #### RunMenu

 With the *runMenu* action, the user will start listening to an IVR menu.
-This menu can play pre-recorded or text-to-speech messages, collect DTMF tones and trigger the `PIE Callback Event <PIE>` towards your backend, notifying of the actions that the user took.
+This menu can play pre-recorded or text-to-speech messages, collect DTMF tones and trigger the [PIE Callback Event](doc:PIE) towards your backend, notifying of the actions that the user took.

 *Example of runMenu action*
 ```json